DataBiosphere/terra-scientific-pipelines-service/pipelines/imputation/scientificValidation/README.md

 Note that default preemptible_tries are set to 0 each but can be set by the user.

 #### Outputs
-* combined_correlations - all chr correlations files combined into one file
+* correlations_chr_concatenated - all chr correlations files combined into one file
-* correlations_chr - correlations for each chromosome
-* accuracy_chr - accuracy for each chromosome
-* accuracy_af_chr - accuracy for each chromosome binned by AF
-* gp_calibration_chr - gp calibration for each chromosome
-* correlations - correlations for whole genome
+* correlations_whole_genome - correlations for whole genome
-* accuracy - accuracy for whole genome
-* accuracy_af - accuracy for whole genome binned by AF
-* gp_calibration - gp calibration for whole genome

 ## Imputation_Validation notebook